DuongSonn/golang-practice/README.md

 ### Goroutines

-- Is a function capable of running concurrently with other functions
+- Is a function capable of running concurrently with other functions.

 ```golang
     func f(n int) {